CodiumTeam/docker-training/exercise-7/README.md

 Once the file is ready bring it up by running `docker-compose up`.
 After the compilation is finished, open the browser to show `http://localhost:4200`.
 You should see the Angular application.

 If you modify the title of the application in the `src/app.component.ts` file you should see it refresh in the browser straight away.
+> If your files are in a non-Linux partition (i.e. Windows or Mac) you will need to add an extra option to the start command: `[ 'npm', 'start', '--', '--host=0.0.0.0', '--disable-host-check', '--poll', '2000']`, so it uses polling for file changes.

 Bring the stack down pressing `Ctrl+C` in the terminal where you started it up.